Trust in Relationships: The Key to Lasting Connections

 Jealousy, Rage, and Self Protection

+โDr.
 Sue Johnson poetically captures this harmful spiral beautifully, “the more you attack, the more dangerous you appear to me, the more I watch for your attack, the harder I hit back.
 And round and round we go.”
 She then warns, “this negative pattern has to be shut down before a couple can build true trust and safety.
 The secret to stopping the dance is to recognize that no one has to be the bad guy.
-The accuse/ accuse pattern itself is the villain here, and the partners are the victims” (2008, location 1142).
+The accuse/ accuse pattern itself is the villain here, and the partners are the victims” (Johnson, 2008).

 Their relationship has entered the graveyard of a downward spiral.
 The distrusted partner quits communicating (because it does no good) and the distancing solidifies the suspicions.
 Each adverse act spurning another.

 We may occasionally feel jealousy.
 Our fears and insecurities live on.
 We must process these emotions to strengthen the relationship, not destroy.
 Trust can elicit empathetic concern, giving life to a commitment of mutual wellbeing.
 Millions of daily interactions between proclaimed lovers are missing empathetic concern.
-The fear screaming demands, “make me secure!”
-Our inner demons shout so loud we can’t hear the whispers of love.
+The fear sounds an alarm motivating the screaming demands of, “make me secure!”
+Our inner demons shout so loud we canโt hear the whispers of love.

-In a “must read” book on relationship anxiety, Carl Hindy, J Conrad Schwartz and Archie Brodsky explain, “empathic concern and trust lead to mutually cooperative interaction, directed toward meeting both partners’ needs” (1990, Location 2520).
-We must pause long enough to consider that accusations of distrust may be completely ungrounded, and our partner—the person we love—is being falsely accused.
+We must pause long enough to consider that accusations of distrust may be completely ungrounded, and our partnerโthe person we loveโis being falsely accused.

 Healthy Relationships Have Differences

 Healthy couples argue.
 They forget to text.
 They annoy each other.
 Our partners will test patience, and occasionally spurn questions about the strength of the relationship.
-A healthy attachment isn’t smiles unlimited.
-The disagreements, however, don’t fall into Gottman’s “distance and isolation cascade” (2011, location 435).
-Instead of turning away from each other in critical moments, those destine to survive the choppy waters, quickly refrain from the negative, remember the good and then turn towards each other.
+A healthy attachment isnโt smiles unlimited.
+The disagreements, however, don’t fall into Gottman’s “distance and isolation cascade” (Gottman, 2011).
+Instead of turning away from each other in critical moments, those destined to survive the choppy waters, quickly refrain from the negative, remember the good and then turn towards each other.
 The active ingredient of trust, when added to disagreement, allows for positive sentiments to return.
 We hear the words of explanation.
 We share the pain from an emotional collapse.

 Trust Building Mindset